November 1, 2016

 Enterprise IT, Softwaretesting

-atWork, automation, change, checking, conference, context, nordictestingdays, testing, test_strategy, trends
+atWork, automation, change, checking, conference, context, nordictestingdays, shift, testing, test_strategy, trends

 TL;DR: Shift-Left is about testing early and automated.
 Shift technical with this trend or facilitate that testing happens.

 Shift-Left is the label we apply when testing moves closer to development and integrated into the development activities.
 The concept is many IT years old, and there are already some excellent articles out there: What the Shift Left in Testing Means (Smart Bear, no date), “Shift left” has become “drop right” (Test Plant 2014), Shift Left QA.
 How to do it.
 Why it matters (Work Soft, 2015).

 To me Shift-Left is still an active trend and change how to do testing.
 This goes along with Shift-Right, Shift-Coach and Shift-Deliver discussed separately.
 I discussed these trend labels at Nordic Testing Days 2016 during the talk “How to Test in IT operations“.